rammearkitektur/open-source-guidance/README.md

 The work is being led by Local Government Denmark, which is the association and interest organisation of the 98 Danish municipalities.
 A reference group of experts will follow the work and provide input.

-The guide is expected to include:
+The guidance is expected to include:

   * Recommendations about and potential gains from using open source
   * What to be aware of in relation to e.g. licenses